New chapter: Visiting Professor in CS-Didactics at Stiftungsuniversität Hildesheim

 Bridge the Gap!

-Computer Science is only for men?
-Not at the TU Graz!
-The engagement of girls and young women should inspire more female students for technical related degree programs.
+Is Computer Science only for men?
+Not at TU Graz!
+The engagement of girls and young women should inspire more female students to apply for technical related degree programs.
 Bernadette Spieler explains the magic behind Computer Science.

 Click here for the Podcast

 Again in summer 2019, TU Graz is hosting the “Girls Coding Week”.
 During this event, girls between 11 to 14 years old will learn the basics of programming by using our apps Pocket Code or Luna&Cat.
 Eleven coding units with unplugged activities and challenges will prepare them in realizing their own ideas.
 Tinkering activities with robotics, Arduino boards, drones, and programmable embroidery machines will be part of the course as well.
 As a final project, everyone will create their own interactive, creative, and innovative app.
 For this course, no programming experience is needed.

 July, 28th – August, 2nd 2019, each day from 9 am to 4 pm

 Starting in April 2019 members of the Graz IT community will host a CoderDojo club in Graz – once a month (every first Friday of the month): https://www.coderdojograz.com/